pfbrowning/ng-radio/README.md

 ## Backlog
 * Chores
   * Implement NGRX for state management throughout the app.
+  * Operation failure notifications
+  * Use OnPush change detection in all components
   * Log Page Views & Initial App load
   * Pass bearer token via HTTP_INTERCEPTOR
   * Refactor the core site layout to use vertical flexbox rather than using a fixed-position div for the center content area